Vargriym/React-online-groceries-store/readme.md

-Carrefour is an online groceries store, built using React, MobX, Stripe, and Universal Router.
+Carrefour is an online groceries store built using React, MobX, Stripe, and Universal Router.

 Live demo: https://react-online-groceries-store.vercel.app/